feldmanjonm/synthetic-audio/README.md

 Call KST.m to analyse the bandwidth of the ff's of the piano

 Call BST.m to analyse the bass frequencies below 27.5 Hz

+For a stereo resynth, call KST_stereo.m or KST_realstereo.m